11bus11/java_game/README.md

 A command-line dungeon-crawler game where you play as a cat.

-The game logic is far from perfect, and if I were to redo it from scratch there would be some changes in the structure of the classes.

 ## Instructions
 You input instructions on the keyboard.
 The input needed to make a choice is shown in parenthesis.
 If a different input is given, that is counted as a negative.
 So if the choices are yes (y) and no (n) but you input "u", the program will handle it the same as if you input "n".